-While other charts have at least one axis defined by an attribute, these charts only use metrics for axes.
+While other charts have at least one axis defined by an attribute, the charts in this article use only metrics for axes.
 This can be helpful for comparing multiple metrics without the scale being altered.
-If you would only like to display one metric, please see Comparing metrics.
+If you want to display only one metric, see Comparing metrics.

 Below is an example of a bubble chart with the metrics First reply time in minutes and Full resolution time in minutes added.
 The points are composed of the Ticket Type and Ticket Group attribute values.